daltonyxdonovan/RegionsOfRuin_ConsoleCommands/README.md

 /flip - flips your character

-/kit - spawns dev weapon in inventory
+/kit - spawns dev weapon and helm in inventory

+/setcap (amount) - sets your max capacity (resets randomly, but necessary before /giveall)

+/giveall (amount) - gives you all items in the game (also resets randomly, use /setcap first!)

 /help (command) - gives help on a command